 Worcester Bosch Greenstar boilers

 The Boiler is at the heart of any Central Heating System, however, all the other components i.e. radiators, timers, radiator valves etc., are all vital to the overall comfort levels required in the home.

 As we are Accredited Worcester Bosch Installers, we have access to a changing menu of options that attract different discounts.
-Worcester Bosch also run different promotions that come bundled with 8, 9 or 10-year guarantees, depending upon the model of boiler chosen and which add-on modules you opt to have us install.
+Worcester Bosch also run different promotions that come bundled with 8, 9, 10 or 12-year guarantees, depending upon the model of boiler chosen and which add-on modules you opt to have us install.
 We do our best to publish here the details of the current best deals, and we can confirm these with you when you first contact us.